morbidcamel101/Nova/README.md

 Nova
 ====

-WCF Data Services over ODATA using Entity Framework 5.
+A Sample application to demonstrate WCF Data Services over ODATA using Entity Framework 5.

 # New Technologies Used
 I selected the most recent technologies for a Visual Studio 2010 requirement someone gave me.